microsoft/ApplicationInsights-Kubernetes/examples/WorkerExample/Readme.md

 ## Push the image when it is ready

+_Notes: we are using dockerhub here as an example. you could use any container registry that deploys to your Kubernetes cluster._

 * Tag the image properly, for example:
     ```shell
     docker tag workerapp dockerhub_account_name/ai-k8s-worker-example:0.0.1
     ```

 * Push the image: